George Orwell: Sexuality

 Sexual politics plays an important role in Nineteen Eighty-Four.
 In the novel, people's intimate relationships are strictly governed by the party's Junior Anti-Sex League, by opposing sexual relations and instead encouraging artificial insemination.
 Personally, Orwell disliked what he thought as misguided middle-class revolutionary emancipatory views, expressing disdain for "every fruit-juice drinker, nudist, sandal-wearer, sex-maniacs".

-Orwell was also openly against homosexuality, at a time when such prejudice was common.
-Speaking at the 2003 George Orwell Centenary Conference, Daphne Patai said: "Of course he was homophobic.
+Orwell was also openly against homosexuality.
+Daphne Patai said: "Of course he was homophobic.
 That has nothing to do with his relations with his homosexual friends.
 Certainly, he had a negative attitude and a certain kind of anxiety, a denigrating attitude towards homosexuality.
 That is definitely the case.
 I think his writing reflects that quite fully."